education

 - I served on CUP my senior year of undergrad, which was a very fun look into how academic policy gets made.
 As one of four student representatives, our biggest impact was helping implement changes to first-year credit policies after a number of years of experiments!
 You can read more about that all here.

-- ESP runs giant educational programs for middle and high school students with the motto “Teach Anything, Learn Anything” (see below for some examples).
+- ESP puts on giant educational programs for middle and high school students with the motto “Teach Anything, Learn Anything”.
+While of course, I enjoyed teaching for ESP (with classes like Hacking your memory, All 2 Letter Scrabble Words in 5 Minutes, and Quick Mafs), I learned so much from just being in the club and trying to run these programs.
 ESP thinks constantly about how to create better programs, make better systems of doing things, and be good for its members.
 More importantly, ESP introduced me to some of the most wonderful people I’ve met at MIT, people who care about keeping organizations running well, the state of education in the world, and just life in general.
 By far the most impactful space I’ve existed in.
 (I wrote my undergrad thesis about ESP!)

 - I loved science bowl in middle and high school.
 During college, I was coordinator for the Northeast Regional Middle School Science Bowl, and helped start the MIT Science Bowl Invitational for high school students.
 Doing this gave me a chance to reflect on the nature of academic competitions, and more broadly, how I want my personal work to balance challenging advanced students and benefitting all students.
 While I’m not as involved in organizing anymore, you can always find me volunteering at the MIT invitational/regional and the National Science Bowl Finals!